frankez23/Shooting_Crime_Analysis/README.md

 2. Black and Male victims significantly outnumbers all other victims
 3. Highest number of incidents involved victims aged 25-44, followed by 18-24
 4. Shooting incidents are highest at night, between 9pm and 1am
+5. Less than a quarter of the victims of the shooting incidents died

 ### Recommendation